awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_managing_access.md

 This section describes the permissions that the GuardDuty service itself requires to function and perform operations on your behalf, such as generating findings\.

 When you enable GuardDuty \(using the GuardDuty console or programmatically through the API operations or AWS CLI commands\), it is automatically assigned a service\-linked role called `AWSServiceRoleForAmazonGuardDuty`\.
 A service\-linked role is a unique type of IAM role that is linked directly to an AWS service \(in this case, GuardDuty\)\.
 Service\-linked roles are predefined by the service and include all the permissions that the service requires to call other AWS services on your behalf\.
 The linked service \(in this case, GuardDuty\) also defines how you create, modify, and delete a service\-linked role\.
-For more information about service\-linked roles, see [Using Service\-Linked Roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html)\.
+For more information about service\-linked roles, see [Using Service\-Linked Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html)\.

 The `AWSServiceRoleForAmazonGuardDuty` service\-linked role is created automatically when GuardDuty is enabled\.
 It includes the permissions and the trust policies that GuardDuty requires to consume and analyze events directly from AWS CloudTrail, VPC Flow Logs, and DNS logs and generate security findings\.

 You cannot edit the `AWSServiceRoleForAmazonGuardDuty` service\-linked role\.
 You can view its permissions or delete this service\-linked role via the IAM console\.
-To delete the `AWSServiceRoleForAmazonGuardDuty` service\-linked role, you must first [disable GuardDuty](guardduty_suspend-disable.md) in all regions in that AWS account\.
+To delete the `AWSServiceRoleForAmazonGuardDuty` service\-linked role, you must first [disable GuardDuty](guardduty_suspend-disable.md) in all Regions in that AWS account\.

 To view the permissions attached to `AWSServiceRoleForAmazonGuardDuty`, choose the **View service role permissions** button in the **Setting/General** tab of the GuardDuty console\.